 After the registration to the service, as described here, the PRISMA shipper API is activated immediately.
 It is possible to upgrade at any time, downgrading or cancelling the service will only be effective from the next payment period.

 The token is visible only once after its generation for security reasons.
-The user can copy the token by clicking 'Copy to clipboard' or by manually copying it from the token field.
+The user can copy the token by clicking "Copy to clipboard" or by manually copying it from the token field.

-If you would like to change your token or need a new one, it can be easily done by pressing the 'Generate token' button.
+If you would like to change your token or need a new one, it can be easily done by pressing the "Generate token" button.

 Note: You can only have one token per company active at the same time.
 This means if one admin generates a new token, any previously generated tokens for your company are void.

 To start using the API, you will need to insert this token in your authentication header of your call towards the platform.
 There are different ways and tools how you can request data via the API.
-One option to try it out before implementing it in your own system is to use the tool Postman.
-Our technical API documentation offers a direct link to use the collection in your Postman application.
+One option to try it out before implementing it in your system is to use the tool Postman.
+Our technical API documentation (SWAGGER) offers a direct link to use the collection in your Postman application.

-After creating and selecting a workspace or selecting an existing workspace of your choice where you want to import the PRISMA API docu to, you can start setting up your parameters to create your first call.
+After creating and selecting a workspace or selecting an existing workspace of your choice where you want to import the PRISMA API doc to, you can start setting up your parameters to create your first call.

 The following example will use the simple request GET/auction-calendar, which will return a list of currently published auction calendars for the specific auction type "MONTH".